Sydney Science Trail FAQs

 What size group will the students be placed in?

-Students will be placed into Group A, B, C or D with a maximum of 120 students in each group.
+Students will be placed into Group A, B, C or D with a maximum of 150 students in each group.

-Workshops and self-guided experiences will have groups of a maximum size of 30 and will be held at either the Australian Museum or the Royal Botanic Garden Sydney.
+Workshops and teacher-led experiences will have groups of a maximum size of 30 and will be held at either the Australian Museum or the Royal Botanic Garden Sydney.
 Students will be kept within their school groups as much as possible.

 Do teachers/adults need to accompany students?

-Yes, allocate at least one adult per 15 students to attend with each group Monday – Thursday.
-Additional teacher places up to one student per teacher are provided for the Diverse Learners Day on Friday.
+Additional adult places - up to one student per adult, are provided for the Diverse Learners Program.
 Schools/educators retain duty of care for all their students on the excursion.

 Making a booking